BlenderCN-Org/rxEdit/README.md

 # rxEdit
- A Blender addon which makes editing of tranformed object easier
+ A Blender addon which makes editing of transformed object easier